Marcelo Delgado

-Marcelo Alejandro Delgado (born 24 March 1973) is a retired Argentine footballer, best known for his nickname "Chelo".
+Marcelo Alejandro Delgado (born 24 March 1973) is an Argentine former professional footballer, best known for his nickname "Chelo".
 He usually played as a deep-lying forward.
-He has been capped for Argentina and played at the 1996 Olympic Games and the 1998 FIFA World Cup.
-He is well known for his technical ability and finishing.
+He was capped for Argentina and played at the 1996 Olympic Games and the 1998 FIFA World Cup.
+He was well known for his technical ability and finishing.

-He played for several clubs including Rosario Central, Racing Club, Boca Juniors, Barcelona SC and Mexican Cruz Azul.
+He played for several clubs, including Rosario Central, Racing Club, Boca Juniors, Barcelona SC and Mexican Cruz Azul.
 His nephew, Lucas, is a professional footballer.

 Coaching and later career

 In the summer 2011, Delgado was appointed assistant coach to Raúl Alfredo Cascini at Los Andes.
 The duo resigned on 9 September 2012.

 In 2013, Delgado had a short spell at amateur club For ever.
 In 2016, Delgado played a few matches for his childhood club Defensores de Villa.

 On 19 December 2019, when his close friend and former pro-player Juan Román Riquelme was appointed vice-president and head of the football department of Boca Juniors, Delgado also joined the club as a member of Boca Juniors Soccer Council.